hyrious/use-reactive/README.md

 const state = reactive({ count: 0 });
 watchEffect(() => {
   console.log(state.count);
-  // accessing "state.count" triggers a proxy's get handler
+  // accessing "state.count" triggers a proxy's get handler.
   // vue depends on the proxy to track it, so the next time
   // state.count changes, watchEffect will run again.